-School Direct Secondary training places available for 2017-18 in
+School Direct Secondary training places are available for 2018-19 in:

 Design & Technology